 Mediocrity in the workplace is kept by people who embraced mediocrity.

-They can endure mediocre performance because they want to keep the status quo.
-Mediocrity is their comfort zone and excellence is alien to their system.
+They can endure mediocre performances because they want to keep the status quo.
+Mediocrity is their comfort zone, and excellence is alien to their system.

 Listen.
 Whatever you tolerate defines your leadership.

 It is easy to think that mediocrity is the opposite of excellence.
 And you can quickly come to that conclusion as you read this article.

 But let me tell you something important.
 Indifference is the enemy of excellence.